25. Sam Harris: “Spirituality Is a Loaded Term.”

 attention.

-Really, you're saying they're two sides of the same coin.
+Really, you're saying that they're two sides of the same coin.
+So I've experienced flow myself in the context of both sports and academic pursuits.

-So I've experienced flow myself in the context of both sports and academic pursuits, but my experiences with Amanda in China were nothing like the experiences I've had with I would call flow.
+But my experiences with Amanda in China were nothing like the experiences I've had with I would call flow.
+Having a concentrated mind is intrinsically pleasurable.

+And the more concentrated it gets, the more pleasurable it gets.
 And it can become just an ocean of bliss and very drug-like by paying sufficiently close attention to any arbitrary object.

 I mean, the breath is often one that's picked because it's always accessible and it's just a repeated sensory experience.

-flow experience is to get up at four in the morning and grab the surfboard and get out there and catch some really good waves, they're mistaking the point of access.
+The person who thinks that the only way to have a deep flow experience is to get up at four in the morning and grab the surfboard and get out there and catch some really good waves, they're mistaking the point of access.

 You can have that experience paying sufficient attention to anything.
+But mindfulness is actually an independent principle from that.

 Ultimately, mindfulness is about

+just noticing how experience is without trying to change it.
 So you're not actually even trying to cultivate an exalted state of mind or change anything about your experience.

 You're just dropping back into the mode of merely witnessing what's appearing on its own.
+Meditation can mean one or two things.

 It can be a kind of concentration practice where you're trying to produce a specific state of mind, or it can be what's generally called an awareness practice where you're simply trying to be aware more and more clearly of what is rising on its own.

-If you pay closer and closer attention to anything, and all of a sudden it becomes more and more like the best experiences you've had in life.
+If you pay closer and closer attention to anything, and all of a sudden, it becomes more and more like the best experiences you've had in life.

 I had a second experience, which I think relates to what you're talking about.